-- Prevention includes observing standard food and beverage precautions, hand-hygiene measures, and safer sex practices.
+- Prevention includes observing standard food and beverage precautions, hand-hygiene (frequent, thorough handwashing) measures, and safer sex practices.

 - Hepatitis A (HepA) vaccine is routinely given as 2 doses, 1 each at 0 and 6 to 18 months.
 A single dose at any time before departure will provide protection for healthy persons.
 A combination hepatitis A and hepatitis B (HepA-HepB) vaccine is also available.

 - Vaccine side effects are most commonly injection-site reactions.

 - Duration of vaccine protection following a completed series is at least 40 years; no booster is required.

 - Postexposure prevention for persons exposed to hepatitis A virus (HAV) includes HepA vaccine, plus immune globulin (IG) in certain individuals (ideally within 2 weeks of exposure).

 Hepatitis A, caused by HAV, is an infection of the liver occurring worldwide that is acquired through consumption of fecally contaminated foods or contact with infected persons via the fecal-oral route (including oral or anal sex), resulting in liver inflammation and dysfunction.